 Current mainstream approaches use deep convolutional neural networks to extract useful features to detect anomalies.
-Such features are robust against noise, object rotation, and translation and provide rich representations of normal data \cite{SPADE, PatchCore, EfficientAD}.
-In particular, representations acquired through supervised pre-training on large curated datasets like ImageNet have high discriminative power against anomalies without any fine-tuning\cite{SPADE, PatchCore}.
-With the use of such pre-trained models, there has been a significant improvement in detection performance for structural anomalies \cite{PatchCore, FastFlow, HVQ-Trans}.
-On the other hand, these methods \cite{PatchCore, FastFlow, HVQ-Trans} may have lower detection performance for logical anomalies \cite{MVTecLOCO}.
-Logical anomalies do not appear in the local features themselves but in the relationships between local features, and these methods \cite{PatchCore, FastFlow, HVQ-Trans} consider only local features \cite{MVTecLOCO}.
+Such features are robust against noise, object rotation, and translation and provide rich representations of normal data \citep{SPADE, PatchCore, EfficientAD}.
+In particular, representations acquired through supervised pre-training on large, curated datasets like ImageNet have high discriminative power against anomalies without any fine-tuning \citep{SPADE, PatchCore}.
+With the use of such pre-trained models, there has been a significant improvement in detection performance for structural anomalies \citep{PatchCore, FastFlow, HVQ-Trans}.
+On the other hand, these methods may have lower detection performance for logical anomalies \citep{MVTecLOCO}.
+Logical anomalies may not appear in the local features themselves but in the relationships between local features, and current mainstream approaches consider only local features \citep{MVTecLOCO}.

-In this study, we introduce self-supervised learning on normal images using Masked image modeling (MIM) to learn the relationships between local features of normal images.
+In this study, we introduce self-supervised learning on normal images using Masked Image Modeling (MIM) to learn the relationships among local features of normal images.
 In MIM, part of the input image is masked, and the model is trained to restore the features in the masked region.
-To restore the masked features, it is necessary to understand how features are constructed in normal images.
-Therefore, MIM can effectively learn dependencies between local features.
+To restore the masked region, it is necessary to understand the relationships among features in normal images.
+Therefore, MIM can effectively learn dependencies among local features.
 However, when simply predicting the pixel-level image features of the masked region, there is a problem of blurred reconstruction.
 This issue fundamentally arises from the uncertainty of feature positions in the masked region.
-To mitigate this problem, this study aims to predict the probability distribution of discrete latent variables for the masked region.
+To mitigate this problem, we propose to predict the probability distribution of discrete latent variables in the masked region.
 The probability distribution of discrete latent variables represents the composition of visual features within the masked region and is invariant to the positions of the features.